Mark-Mikelonis/Burger-Ific/README.md

   5. Install all npm dependencies.
 From the command line type the following command:
    `npm install`
   6. Install and configure MySQL (https://www.mysql.com/)
   7. Use the schema.sql and seeds.sql files to setup and populate the database.
-Be sure to have your MySQL usernmae and password handy.
+Be sure to have your MySQL username and password handy.
     * from the command line in the directory of the files type the following:
     `mysql -u <username> -p < schema.sql`
     * followed by `mysql -u <username> -p burgers_db < seeds.sql`